sipcapture/homer-ui/README.md

 This project provides the Front-End components of [HOMER 7.x](https://github.com/sipcapture) and higher, featuring native integration with all supported backend components for search and analytics including `pgsql`, `influxdb`, `prometheus`, `loki` and more.

+HOMER-UI is designed to be bundled and served with the [homer-app](https://github.com/sipcapture/homer-app) project

 <img src="https://i.imgur.com/Yv9e9OL.gif"/>

 ## Status
 This project is still in Development.
-Please consult with a QXIP team member before using!
+Please open well documented issues to report bugs or inconsistencies.

 ## Developers Guide
 ### Installation